haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- We want to end up with only the Ring Rail Line, go through the attribute table and find which entry describes the full ring Rail Line, export this to a new layer, you can remove the original.

 #### 1.2: Making a map visualization of the new ring rail line
 4. For visualization purposes we want to have underground part of the rail as a separate segment.
-You can do this either by digitizing or editing one of the ring rail line features (there’s multiple features with same information).
-The dataset still contains some extra features, you can keep them for visualization or delete them, as you wish.
+You can this by editing the ring rail line feature we exported.
 You can see the route in the Ring Rail Line Brochure PDF (see Moodle).

 5. Make a visualization to show the ring rail line.
 Show on your map: where the railway is underground, which stations are new and whatever else you find convenient.
 You can use data you have from previous exercises (e.g. sea -layer).